 Email this article to a friend

 Ever since 1997, when Neal Augenstein kept nudging the then-news director to

 Things have changed in many ways.
-When he walked in the door, the newsroom was still
+When he walked in the door, the newsroom was

-does most of his field production on an iPhone.
+reporter who does most of his field production on an iPhone.

-Through the years, Neal has covered many of the crimes and trials that have gripped
+Through the years, Neal has covered many of the crimes and trials that have

-butt-lifting underwear and pole dancing for guys.
+degree weather, butt-lifting underwear and pole dancing for guys.

 Neal's been pleased to receive awards over the years for hard news, feature

 reporting, use of sound and sports.
 However, he's most proud when people he

 Neal's ultimate honor is having listeners trust him and the WTOP team, to provide